fnxL/rpa-toolkit/README.md

-# ETL Toolkit
+# RPA Toolkit

-A Python toolkit for Extract, Transform, and Load (ETL) pipelines with enhanced processing and solutions to common ETL challenges.
+A Python toolkit for Robotic Process Automation (RPA) with enhanced processing and solutions to common automation challenges.

 ## Overview

-The ETL Toolkit is designed to simplify data extraction and transformation tasks, particularly when working with different file formats like Excel, PDF, RTF, etc.
+The RPA Toolkit is designed to simplify data extraction and automation tasks, particularly when working with different file formats like Excel, PDF, RTF, etc.

 ## Features